romkatv/powerlevel10k/README.md

     export DEFAULT_USER=<your username>

-#### Test ratio

-The `symfony2_tests` and `rspec_tests` segments show both a ratio of "real" classes vs test classes.
-This is just a very simple ratio, and does not show your code coverage or any sophisticated stats.
-All this does is just to count your files and test files and calculate the ratio between them.
-Not more, but is may give a quick overview about the test situation of the project you are dealing with.

 #### The 'time' segment

 By default the time is show in 'H:M:S' format.
 If you want to change it,